DataDog/hiring-engineers/answers.md

 * For more information on creating a Timeboard using the Datadog API, please see the documentation attached [here](https://docs.datadoghq.com/dashboards/guide/timeboard-api-doc/?tab=python)

-    The steps listed below detail my implementation to complete the tasks listed above.
+    The steps listed below detail my implementation to complete the specifications above.

-    First, lets set up our Timeboard.
+    First, lets go ahead and setup our Timeboard.
 I created a python script (shown below).
-This code creates a Dashboard named Visualize Data Exercise and creates widgets that allow us to do the following
+This code creates a Dashboard named Visualize Data Exercise and enables widgets that allow us to do the following
      - View the custom metric created in the collecting metrics section.
      - View the normalized CPU kernel space for mongodb processes.
      - View a rollup of our custom metric that summed up all the points over a 1 hour time span into a single bucket. the rollup function allows us to perform time aggregation.